boredinballard/Jobo-ATL-1000/README.md

 * **C0 C1 C0 C1 C0** - Same as above, but for **Tank 6** in the **Development** step.
 * **E0** - End of program.

-I don't know how important the rotary valve is to have go through each step, during testing I did not do that and didn't run into any issues, but I suppose I'll find out if I broke something when I attempt to actually develop film with a custom program.
+I don't know how important the rotary valve is to have go through each step, during testing I did not do that and didn't run into any issues, but to be safe, I have the rotary valve rotate activate for every tank, even if it is not used.

 Here's an example cleaning program that only cleans drains tanks 1-3: